hhucn/dbas-search/docs/Synonyms.rst

 	}

 .. warning::
-        Datas for D-BAS-Search are stored in the <field> textversions.content.
+        Data for D-BAS-Search are stored in the <field> textversions.content.

 More information about `Synonym-Search <https://www.elastic.co/guide/en/elasticsearch/reference/5.0/analysis-synonym-tokenfilter.html>`_.